Jelleas/CheckPy/README.rst

 Writing tests
 -------------

 Test methods are discovered in checkPy by filename.
-If one wants to test a file ``foo.py``, the corresponding test must be named ``fooTest.py``. checkPy assumes that all methods in the test file are tests, as such one should not use the ``from ... import ...`` statement when importing modules.
+If you want to test a file called ``foo.py``, the corresponding test must be named ``fooTest.py``. checkPy assumes that all methods in the test file are tests, as such one should not use the ``from ... import ...`` statement when importing modules.